klausbrunner/sunpath-r/carpet.md

-Doesn’t have the same mysterious vibe as the previous ones, but it’s a bit more useful now: we can clearly see those very long Northern summer days and depressingly short winter days, peaking on 21 December and 21 June, respectively.
+Doesn’t have the same mysterious vibe as the previous ones, but it’s a bit more useful now: we can clearly see those very long Northern summer days and depressingly short winter days, peaking on 21 June and 21 December, respectively.
 Of course, don’t forget all times are UTC.
 You can also tell solarpos-cli to use the proper local timezone (Europe/Stockholm).